 We are not close to sending anything in space at this speed anywhere.
 The Parker Solar Probe is expected to reach 190 km/s in 2025, which falls quite short.
 We would need radically powerful nuclear propulsion such as that proposed for Project Orion, an interesting concept that was quickly abandoned.
 But not before it was proved to be feasible!
 So not all hope is lost.

 To have an idea of how slow we are still going, it would take about 132 years to reach Alpha Centauri.
 Going a little faster would make it much more interesting.
-There are plans to launch micro-spacecrafts at 15% of the speed of light (0.15 c, or 45,000 km/s): each would weight a few grams and be accelerated using lasers, reaching their target planet Proxima Centauri b in around 30 years.
+There are plans to launch micro-spacecrafts at 15% of the speed of light (0.15 c, or 45,000 km/s): each would weigh a few grams and be accelerated using powerful lasers, reaching their target planet Proxima Centauri b in around 30 years.
 Many technologies need to be improved by orders of magnitude so the mission is purely speculative by now.

 We are now nearing the speed of light.
 Even this fast it might not be possible to escape from a neutron star.